Grammarly Review 2019: Should You Go Premium?

-There are different grammar checkers online, free and paid, and Grammarly is one of the best-known ones.
+There are different grammar checkers online available online in 2019, free and paid, and Grammarly is one of the best-known ones.
 The platform offers a free and premium version.
 The premium version will run you $29.95 a month currently unless you bundle months together to get a discounted rate.
 Read on for our Grammarly review of both the free and premium versions of this excellent software.

 Subscription Plans from Grammarly

 After putting the premium version to the test, here are a few insights on whether it is worth going premium with Grammarly.

 Grammarly Review – Pros for Teachers

 One tool that could cut teacher’s time in half when grading papers is the plagiarism tool.
 Grammarly claims that the cloud-based software scans over 8 billion websites to look for plagiarized content.
 With this powerful tool, I can see this being a much-needed shortcut for teachers when grading student’s papers.